-- i.
-When practices require repair or maintenance.
-If the inspection reveals that a control practice is in need of repair or maintenance, with the exception of a sediment settling pond, it must be repaired or maintained within three days of the inspection.
-Sediment settling ponds must be repaired or maintained within 10 days of the inspection. - ii.
+- ii.
 When practices fail to provide their intended function.
 If the inspection reveals that a control practice fails to perform its intended function and that another, more appropriate control practice is required, the SWP3 must be amended and the new control practice must be installed within 10 days of the inspection. - iii.
 When practices depicted on the SWP3 are not installed.
 If the inspection reveals that a control practice has not been implemented in accordance with the schedule contained in Part III.G.1.g of this permit, the control practice must be implemented within 10 days from the date of the inspection.
-If the inspection reveals that the planned control practice is not needed, the record must contain a statement of explanation as to why the control practice is not needed.
+If the inspection reveals that the planned control practice is not needed, the record must contain a statement of explanation as to why the control practice is not needed. - 3.
+Approved State or local plans.

-Part III.G

-- 3. Approved State or local plans.
 All dischargers regulated under this general permit must comply, except those exempted under state law, with the lawful requirements of municipalities, counties and other local agencies regarding discharges of storm water from construction activities.
 All erosion and sediment control plans and storm water management plans approved by local officials shall be retained with the SWP3 prepared in accordance with this permit.
-Applicable requirements for erosion and sediment control and storm water management plans approved by local officials are, upon submittal of a NOI form, incorporated by reference and enforceable under this permit even if they are not specifically included in an SWP3 required under this permit.
+Applicable requirements for erosion and sediment control and storm water management approved by local officials are, upon submittal of a NOI form, incorporated by reference and enforceable under this permit.
 When the project is located within the jurisdiction of a regulated municipal separate storm sewer system (MS4), the permittee must certify that the SWP3 complies with the requirements of the storm water management program of the MS4 operator. - 4.
 Exceptions.
 If specific site conditions prohibit the implementation of any of the erosion and sediment control practices contained in this permit or site specific conditions are such that implementation of any erosion and sediment control practices contained in this permit will result in no environmental benefit, then the permittee shall provide justification for rejecting each practice based on site conditions.
 Exceptions from implementing the erosion and sediment control standards contained in this permit will be approved or denied on a case-by-case basis.